 Stop 1 – Veteran’s Park

-In 1962 Hampden Park was rededicated and renamed Veteran’s Park. (perhaps November 11th of that year.)
+On January 22 1962 Hampden Park was rededicated and renamed Veteran’s Park. (perhaps November 11th of that year.)
 The park has memorials to war dead from the Civil War, World War 2, the Korean War, and the Vietnam War.
 It also has many beautiful buildings surrounding it.
 Hampden Park is on the National Register of Historic Places.
 For a tour of many Holyoke buildings and districts on the register go to this LINK.

 Stop 2 – Civil War Memorial